Graduate medical education

 The Plainview Hospital Department of Orthopedics offers a five-year training program in orthopedic surgery.
 This program is exclusively for osteopathic medicine physicians.

 The Lenox Hill Hospital Department of Orthopedics offers a five-year ACGME-accredited training program in orthopedic surgery.
-The Department of Orthopedics has 67 world class full-time or part-time attending and voluntary orthopedic surgeons and research scientists available to help train residents.
+The Department of Orthopedics has 67 world-class full-time or part-time attending and voluntary orthopedic surgeons and research scientists available to help train residents.

 The Lenox Hill Hospital Department of Orthopedics offers a comprehensive, ACGME-certified, one-year fellowship program in sports medicine.

-All of our patient care is grounded in medical research conducted by our orthopedists, whether through multi-institutional studies, industry- or government-sponsored trials or in collaboration with researchers at the Feinstein Institute for Medical Research, which has performed innovative investigations on tendon repair and cartilage regeneration.
+All of our patient care is grounded in medical research conducted by our orthopedists, whether through multi-institutional studies, industry- or government-sponsored trials or in collaboration with researchers at the Feinstein Institutes for Medical Research, which has performed innovative investigations on tendon repair and cartilage regeneration.

 - The foot and ankle program is actively pursuing research projects, including a retrospective study of ankle fractures for syndesmotic injury and a study focusing on inpatient versus outpatient settings for ankle fracture treatment.